 Swell Tutor Bios

 Naomi Zell is a nationally recognized test prep expert who has helped thousands of students reach their goals on the SAT, ACT, SSAT, GRE, and other tests, and gain entrance to top choice colleges.
 She started Swell Education in 2010 to meet the need for personalized, flexible prep for high-achieving students in the Bay Area.
 Word-of-mouth spread, and Swell now has a small team of tutoring all-stars who offer support both for admissions tests and for academic success in school.
 Before founding Swell, Naomi spent years in various roles with The Princeton Review in Florida, Hawaii, Texas, and California, ranging from National SAT/ACT Product Manager to Premier Tutor.
 After an extended sailing trip, she decided to launch Swell to focus on building relationships with families to help students succeed.
 She received her MBA from the University of Texas at Austin, where she was a Longhorn Merit Scholar, and graduated summa cum laude and Phi Beta Kappa from the University of Florida honors program, with a degree in English and economics.
-Naomi is a top choice private tutor among Bay Area families and tutors students from competitive schools such as Branson, Lick-Wilmerding, Marin Academy, Redwood, St. Ignatius, University, Urban, and many other day and boarding schools.
-She spends most of her free time with her two small children exploring the Presidio and San Francisco.
-Naomi meets students in Corte Madera and Laurel Heights.
+Naomi is a top choice private tutor among Bay Area families and has tutored students from competitive schools such as Branson, Lick-Wilmerding, Marin Academy, Redwood, St. Ignatius, University, Urban, and many other day and boarding schools.
+She spends most of her free time with her two small children exploring the Presidio and San Francisco, and works closely with the Swell team to help Swell students get their best outcomes.

 Alexis, cofounder Swell Silicon Valley